Question: What resources are available for my CRISPR experimental design?

 Some factors to consider:

-- Transduction efficiency: proportion of cells that are successfully transduced with the CRISPR/dCas9 constructs and sgRNA.
+- Transduction efficiency: the proportion of cells that are successfully transduced with the CRISPR/dCas9 constructs and sgRNA.

 - Modification: Proportion of those cells that are subsequently modified at the target locus by dCas9